MADF-inpainting/Pytorch-MADF/README.md

 # Pytorch-MADF

-An Implement of MADF (Image Inpainting by Single-Shot Cascaded Refinement with Mask Awareness).
-This is a temporally anonymous repo for reproducing results of our cvpr2020 submission.
+An Implement of MADF (Image Inpainting by Cascaded Refinement with Mask Awareness).
+This is a temporally anonymous repo for reproducing results of our eccv2020 submission.

 # Requirements
   - Pytorch 1.0.0